-Additional tests are accessed through the "Special Test Menu."
-The following functions are available from the "Special Test Menu:"
+The following functions are available from the "Mode Selection Menu":

-- O2 Sensor Test Retrieves and displays O2 sensor monitor test results from your vehicle's on-board computer.

-- Non-Continuous Test Retrieves and displays test results for emission-related powertrain components and systems that are not continuously monitored.

-- EVAP Leak Test Performs a leak test for the vehicle's EVAP system.

-- 1. Start the engine.

-- 2. Press and release the LD/M 😷 button.

-- The "Mode Selection Menu" displays.

-- - The "Special Test Menu" displays.
+- Live Data Menu Displays the "Live Data Menu" from which you can choose to record, customize and play back Live Data (see the Live Data Mode section beginning on page 47 for more information) - O2 Sensor Test Retrieves and displays O2 sensor monitor test esults from your vehicle's on-board computer. - Non-Continuous Test Retrieves and displays test results for emission-related powertrain components and systems that are not continuously monitored. - System Test Performs a leak test for the vehicle's EVAP system. - Vehicle Information Retrieves the vehicle's VIN number, calibration ID(s) and other related information, and lets you view a listing of available modules for the vehicle.